 The Hudson Valley Halloween Queen

-I am a web developer by trade, in addition to being an artist and an author, but that's a story for another day.
-I had to create a website for a college project, which some of you may remember as Haunted Hudson Valley.
+I am a web developer by trade, in addition to being an artist and an author.
+That's a story for another day.
+I created a website for a college project, which some of you may remember as Haunted Hudson Valley.
 Much to my dismay, my research and writing would continuously be plagiarized.
-That would shoot by blood pressure to the moon and back, You could witness by transition into a full-blooded she-wolf just dying to rip someone's throat out.
+My blood pressure would shoot to the moon and back, You could witness my transition into a full-blooded she-wolf just dying to rip someone's throat out.

 In any case, Haunted Hudson Valley opened many doors for me to developed into who I am today as the Hudson Valley Halloween Queen.
 From cemetery board member to Halloween parade planner and promoter, I have done it all and share it with YOU - my frightening friends.